 Enhance Password Policy To Add Extra Security Checkpoints

 Well, the answer lies in CloudCodes innovative product, gControl.
 It provides additional enterprise capabilities that give unbeatable protection from any security breach.
 It features a strong password policy that is mandatory for everyone.
 So, no employee can skip it.

 Let’s have a look at what an admin can do with the password policy feature.

 - You can set inclusion of the special character, numerals, capital and small cases, and even the length of your passwords.
 Various restrictions can be added, banning the use of keywords and usernames.
 And restrictions can also be imposed on previously used passwords.

 - Admin can also set for automatic emails to inform about any suspicious login attempts.
 For this, they can set the number of wrong attempts and account blocking after a certain number of failed attempts for set numbers of hours.

 - It also allows you to set password expiry limit.
 This is important so that employees keep changing their passwords regularly.
 For this, it also features automatic reminder email before expiry.
 With all these checks, your system becomes secure manifolds.

 - In connection with the password security, Self Password is another very witty feature of gControl.
 Since you are going to implement strong password policy, chances are high that employees are going to forget and miss out their passwords.
 In fact, most of you end up choosing an easy password just to recall it without giving strain to your brain cells.
 The self-password lets you reset your password when you forget it.
 It uses the OTP and questionnaire method to get back your password.
 The process of resetting is self-explanatory so that the employees don’t engage the IT team in this not-so-productive work of password resetting.
 And they can focus well on other important aspects of security management.

-Together they add several security fences to your organization that can’t be easily penetrated by even the smartest hackers.
+Together they Enhance Password Policy of Google Apps to your organization that can’t be easily penetrated by even the smartest hackers.